DPCN-US/www/content/about/mission.md

 We accomplish this through:

-* Experimentation: Our networks are testbeds for the latest digital radio technologies.
+* *Experimentation*: Our networks are testbeds for the latest digital radio technologies.

-* Education: Interested hams are encouraged to volunteer and gain real world experience in digital radio systems design, management, and maintenance.
+* *Education*: Interested hams are encouraged to volunteer and gain real world experience in digital radio systems design, management, and maintenance.

 ## Why DPCN